 Council will inform each person who made a submission of its final decision in determining a development application.

-Any submissions (excluding personal information) received by Council during notification may be made available to the general public
+Any submissions and the identity of the submitter received by Council during notification may be made available to the general public.

 1.7.7 Other Notifications